ehmpathy/test-fns/readme.md

 prepare test scenarios within a .given/.when block asynchronously, without any `let`s or `beforeAll`s

+`usePrep` accepts a `mode` option to control when setup runs:
+- `mode: 'beforeAll'` - runs setup once for all tests (default)
+- `mode: 'beforeEach'` - runs setup fresh before each test

 ```ts
 given('an overdue invoice', () => {
   const invoice = usePrep(async () => {